AdobeDocs/experience-platform.fr-FR/help/landing/home.md

 ## [!DNL Experience Platform] documentation

 [!DNL Experience Platform] la documentation est fournie dans plusieurs formats pour une variété de fonctionnalités et de services.
-Pour en savoir plus sur les types de documentation disponibles, ainsi que pour lire de brèves descriptions de chacun des [!DNL Platform] services, veuillez visiter la documentation [Experience Platform vue d&#39;ensemble](documentation/overview.md).
-Ou, pour commencer immédiatement à en savoir plus sur un [!DNL Platform] service spécifique, sélectionnez un guide dans la liste alphabétique dans le volet de navigation de gauche.
+To learn more about the types of documentation that are available, as well as to read brief descriptions of each of the [!DNL Platform] services, please visit the [Experience Platform documentation overview](documentation/overview.md).
+Or, to begin learning more about a specific [!DNL Platform] service right away, select a guide from the alphabetical list in the left navigation.

 >[!NOTE]
 >